Over-capitalization and Under-capitalization:

 The effects of under capitalization may be:

 - Payment of excessive interest on borrowed capital.

-- Use of old and out of date equipment because of inability to purchase
+- Use of old and out of date equipment because of inability to purchase new plant etc.

 - High cost of production because of the use of old machinery